NormanLo4319/World_Happiness_Database_API/README.md

 ### Stage 1: Data Extraction and Cleaning
 Using Python Pandas for data extraction and cleaning process.
 ### Stage 2: Storing Data into SQLite Database
-Using SQLAlchemy to create and store cleaned data into SQLite database.
+Using SQLAlchemy creates and stores cleaned data into SQLite database.
 ### Stage 3: Create Application
-Using Flask to create application connect to the SQLite database and return to the API request with json format data.
+Using Flask creates application connect to the SQLite database and returns to the API request with json format data.
 ### Stage 4: Create Database Dashboard
-Create a simple home page dashboard for the API request by html and css.
+Creating a simple home page dashboard for the API request by html and css.
 ### Stage 5: Deploying the Application
-Using Heroku to deploy the web application from Github.
+Deploying the web application from Github to Heroku.